bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 After the update is done and the files are renamed, it is possible to reuse them again.
 To do so, change the name of the element(s) to the pre-update name and start the update process again.

-**step3:** Remove the SD card from the TFT and restart the printer.
+**Step 3:** Remove the SD card from the TFT and restart the printer.

 Tip: Format the SD card after the firmware update in case you would like to print from it.